blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 In this exercise, you deployed resilient web servers behind a load balancer, and a SQL Always-On Availability Group for database resiliency through an ARM template.
 Also you deployed resilient web tier with an external load balancer through an ARM template.

-## Exercise 4: Configure SQL Server Managed Backup
+## Exercise 4: Configure Azure Site Recovery to Web Tier DR

 Duration: 15 minutes